-Cellist Jean Hatmaker is a founding member of the Kontras Quartet, the internationally acclaimed quartet-in-residence at Western Michigan University, Grace Lutheran Church of River Forest, IL, and former artists-in-residence with Chicago classical radio station WFMT.
-Known for their well-crafted performances, diverse programming, and accessible audience relations, Kontras Quartet has brought their message of inclusivity to concerts across the US, Europe, and Africa.
-In addition to classical concerts, KQ performs with bluegrass trio the Kruger Brothers, with whom they have appeared at festivals including Telluride, MerleFest, and IBMA Wide Open Bluegrass, as well as the Late Show with David Letterman.
+Ms. Hatmaker is a founding member of the Chicago-based Kontras Quartet, a beloved ensemble known for their well-crafted performances, diverse programming, and accessible audience relations.
+Kontras Quartet has brought their message of inclusivity to concerts across the US, Europe, and Africa, in addition to local appearances as WFMT artists-in-residence and on celebrated series such as Rush Hour.
+KQ frequently performs with bluegrass trio the Kruger Brothers, with whom they have appeared at festivals including Telluride, MerleFest, and IBMA Wide Open Bluegrass, as well as the Late Show with David Letterman.
 Kontras Quartet has released three commercial albums: Lucid Dreamer and Roan Mountain Suite with the Kruger Brothers, on Double Time Records; and Origins, on MSR Records.

-She received both Bachelor (with High Distinction) and Master of Music degrees in Cello Performance from Indiana University, in the studios of Helga Winold and Janos Starker.
-She plays on a European cello of unknown provenance circa 1880, and uses a Bearden bow.
+Ms. Hatmaker currently serves on the board of directors for Chicago’s Musicians Club of Women as Vice President, and Awards Officer.
+She received both Bachelor (with High Distinction) and Master of Music degrees in Cello Performance from Indiana University, in the studios of Helga Winold and Janos Starker, and plays on a European cello of unknown provenance circa 1880, using Hill and Bearden bows.